WeblateOrg/weblate/docs/faq.rst

 Does Weblate update translation files besides translations?
 -----------------------------------------------------------

-Weblate tries to limit changes in translation files to minimum.
+Weblate tries to limit changes in translation files to a minimum.
 For some file formats it might unfortunately lead to reformatting the file.
-If you want to keep the file formattted in your way, please use pre commit hook for that.
+If you want to keep the file formattted in your way, please use a pre-commit hook for that.

 For monolingual files (see :ref:`formats`) Weblate might add new translation units which are present in the :guilabel:`template` and not in actual translations.
-It does not however perform any automatic cleanup of stale strings as it might have unexpected outcome.
-If you want to do this, please install pre commit hook which will handle the cleanup according to your needs.
+It does not however perform any automatic cleanup of stale strings as that might have unexpected outcomes.
+If you want to do this, please install a pre-commit hook which will handle the cleanup according to your requirements.

-Weblate also will not try to update bilingual files in any way, so if you need :file:`po` files being updated from :file:`pot`, you need to do it on your own.
+Weblate also will not try to update bilingual files in any way, so if you need :file:`po` files being updated from :file:`pot`, you need to do it yourself.

 .. seealso::

    :ref:`processing`

-Where do language definition come from and how can I add own?
+Where do language definitions come from and how can I add my own?
 -------------------------------------------------------------

-Basic set of language definitions is included within Weblate and Translate-toolkit.
+The basic set of language definitions is included within Weblate and Translate-toolkit.
 This covers more than 150 languages and includes information about used plural forms or text direction.

-You are free to define own language in administrative interface, you just need to provide information about it.
+You are free to define own languages in the administrative interface, you just need to provide information about it.

-Can Weblate highlight change in a fuzzy string?
+Can Weblate highlight changes in a fuzzy string?
 -----------------------------------------------

 Weblate supports this, however it needs the data to show the difference.

-For Gettext PO files, you have to pass parameter ``--previous`` to :command:`msgmerge` when updating PO files, for example:
+For Gettext PO files, you have to pass the parameter ``--previous`` to :command:`msgmerge` when updating PO files, for example:

 .. code-block:: sh